![]() |

 iNaturalist

-iNaturalist is an important part of the Bioblitz. iNaturalist is an app, website, database and online social network that allows you to document species and share observations with BREC and the broader naturalist community.
-You take pictures, collect location information and upload to the online database where the information can be viewed and discussed by a variety of naturalist and biologists.
+iNaturalist is an important part of the BioBlitz. iNaturalist is an app, website, database and online social network that allows you to document species and share observations with BREC and the broader naturalist community.
+You take pictures, collect location information and upload them to the online database where the information can be viewed and discussed by a variety of experts.
 Even if you do not know a species name, if you document it using the app it can be identified at a later date by a team of scientists that monitor the app.
-BREC uses iNaturalist to help document species within the park system during the blitz and throughout the year.
-If you would like to contribute data to our Bioblitz, download the app, create an account and begin exploring the website at iNaturalist.org or visit the iNaturalist Youtube Channel. iNaturalist is compatible with Apple and Android phone and tablets.
+BREC uses iNaturalist to help document species within the park system.
+If you would like to contribute data to our BioBlitz, download the app, create an account and begin exploring the website at iNaturalist.org or visit the iNaturalist Youtube Channel. iNaturalist is compatible with Apple and Android phones and tablets.

 Bioblitz Results